prototyping-lab/illustrator-scripting-examples/README.md

 -  A couple of debug configurations are defined in `.vscode/launch.json`.
  Feel free to add your own.

+## Using Intellisense

+- This repo uses the typings provided [here](https://github.com/ten-A/Types-for-Adobe)

 ## Using the Sample Scripts

 - To play with the sample scripts folder provided by Adobe, copy the Illustrator example scripts to this project folder.